Generating Rectifiable Measures through Neural Networks: Properties of Wasserstein Distance

 \section{Properties of Wasserstein Distance}

-This section summarizes the main definitions and properties of Wasserstein distance needed in this work.
-We follow mainly the exposition in \cite[Chapter 7]{amgisa08} \begin{dfn} Let $(\setX,\rho)$ be a separable complete metric space.
-We denote by $\setP(\setX)$ the set of all Borel probability measures $\setX$.
+This section summarizes the main definitions and properties of Wasserstein distance needed in the paper.
+We mainly follow the exposition in \cite[Chapter 7]{amgisa08}. \begin{dfn} Let $(\setX,\rho)$ be a separable complete metric space.
+Denote by $\setP(\setX)$ the set of all Borel probability measures $\setX$.
 A coupling $\pi$ between $\mu,\nu\in \setP(\setX)$ is a Borel probability measure on $\setX\times\setX$ satisfying